kennytilton/MatrixJS/README.md

 Of course, those only *look* like mark-up.
 They are in fact neatly nested function calls, each producing a *proxy* DOM element.
 In other words, we are looking at conventionsl JS/CLJS code.
 Are you thinking what we are thinking?

 #### Programmatic HTML
-Because Matrix apps are just JS/CLJS functions, we can write wwhatever JS/CLJS code we like to generate our proxy DOM.
-Here for example is another example from the original TodoMVC HTML, a row of radio buttons specifying which kind of todo items the user would like to see:
+Because Matrix apps are just JS/CLJS functions, we can write whatever JS/CLJS code we like to generate our proxy DOM.
+Here for example is another example from the original TodoMVC HTML, a row of radio buttons specifying which kind of to-do items the user would like to see:
 ````html
 <ul class="filters">
     <li>